 Having been involved in social entrepreneurship initiatives in Ecuador since 2005, Zac’s inspiration thrives from all of the relationships he has created throughout the country of Ecuador.
 He holds a Master in Business Administration and a bachelor degree in International Studies of Latin America.

 Prior to joining PACH, he worked with a variety of for-profit and non-profit start ups including New Development Solutions Group in Guatemala and Ecuador.
 He served as a Peace Corps volunteer in Loja, Ecuador from 2005 to 2007.

-Charlene is dedicated to supporting impactful organizations to achieve their missions, and she is passionate about building healthy, resilient, sustainable communities.
-Charlene holds an MA in Community Development Policy & Practice and bachelor’s degrees in Environmental & Resource Economics and Anthropology.
+Charlene is dedicated to supporting impactful organizations to achieve their missions, and she is passionate about building healthy, inclusive, and resilient communities.
+Charlene holds an MA in Community Development Policy & Practice and bachelor’s degrees in Environmental & Resource Economics and Anthropology from the University of New Hampshire.
 Before joining PACH, she was a Program Manager at the Organization for Refugee & Immigrant Success.

 Click here to make a donation to PACH

 We are always interested in sourcing equipment for our partner clinic in Riobamba, Ecuador.
 We also accept contributions towards scholarship funds and mission-specific donations.